KenACollins/pugs-caretaker-game/README.md

 ## Design

 I coded the solution with React and Redux.
-The source code is organized under the front-end/src folder except for package.json and contains the following folders:
+The source code is organized under the front-end/src folder except for utilities (package.json, package-lock.json, .gitignore, and *this* README.md file) and contains the following folders:

-* actions - Action creators used by Redux.
+* **actions** - Action creators used by Redux.
-* api - Unsplash third party API setup.
+* **api** - Unsplash third party API setup.
-* components - React components.
+* **components** - React components.
 The 'form' subfolder contains components related to the 'add pug' form.
-* reducers - Reducers used by Redux.
+* **reducers** - Reducers used by Redux.

 There are also the following files at this level:
-* index.js - Main starting point of the React app which sets up the data layer control establishing Redux and App as the top level component for rendering.
+* **index.js** - Main starting point of the React app which sets up the data layer control establishing Redux and App as the top level component for rendering.
-* pugs.json - The initial set of data for four pugs.
+* **pugs.json** - The initial set of data for four pugs.

 ## Third Party Tools